 Section 1.
-Board of Directors: The Board of Directors, hereinafter called the Board, shall consist of the President, Vice President, Secretary, & Treasurer, one representative or one alternate from each county in the state of Vermont, to be elected by the individual county at the annual meeting, with each county having one vote on the Board.
+Board of Directors: The Board of Directors, hereinafter called the Board, shall consist of the President, Vice President, 1 Past President, Secretary, Treasurer, one representative or one alternate from each county in the state of Vermont, to be elected by the individual county at the Annual Conference, with each county having one vote on the Board.
 All members of the Board shall be regular members.

 Section 2.
 Governing Body: The governing body of the Association shall be the Board.

 Section 3.
-Officers: President, Vice President, Secretary, and Treasurer shall be elected by the membership at the annual meeting and shall be a regular voting member of the Board.
+Officers: President, Vice President, Secretary, and Treasurer shall be elected by the membership at the Annual Conference and shall be a regular voting member of the Board.

 Section 4.
 Reimbursement: Board Officers and Committee Members of the Association may submit invoices for actual expense reimbursement in fulfilling the requirements of their elected position.

 Section 5.
 Past President: A past president shall be appointed by the President and shall be a voting member of the Board.

 Section 6.
-Terms of Office: All terms of office shall run from the close of an annual meeting to the close of the next annual meeting.
+Terms of Office: All terms of office shall run from the close of an Annual Conference to the close of the next Annual Conference.

 Section 7.
-Quorum: For the purposes of transacting official business, a quorum shall consist of a majority of voting members of the Board of Directors one of which is, at a minimum, the President or Vice President.
+Quorum: For the purposes of transacting official business, a quorum shall consist of at a minimum, 7 voting members of the Board of Directors one of which is, at a minimum, the President or Vice President.

 Section 8.
-Vacancy in Office: When a vacancy on the Board occurs for the office of the Vice President, Secretary, or Treasurer during the fiscal year the Board shall appoint any regular member in good standing to fill the vacancy, who shall serve until the close of the next annual meeting, excepting when a vacancy occurs in the office of President, the Vice President shall immediately succeed thereto.
+Vacancy in Office: When a vacancy on the Board occurs for the office of the Vice President, Secretary, or Treasurer during the fiscal year the President shall appoint any regular member in good standing to fill the vacancy, who shall serve until the close of the next Annual Conference, excepting when a vacancy occurs in the office of President, the Vice President shall immediately succeed thereto.